Idaho football coach Jason Eck jumped through a few hoops before awakening the 'sleeping giant' in Moscow

 He was an offensive lineman at Wisconsin and looks the part.
 Even when former Big 10 linemen reach Eck’s age (47) they tend to remain prodigious.

-So, the question asked of John Stiegelmeier, the legendary head coach Eck served under for six seasons at South Dakota State: Did he think Eck’s imposing physical presence helps him communicate his message to his Idaho Vandal players?
+So, the question asked of John Stiegelmeier, the head coach Eck served under for six seasons at South Dakota State: Did he think Eck’s imposing physical presence helps him communicate his message to his Idaho Vandals players?

 Some players, after all, might suspect Eck could still block them into next week if he needed to prove a point.